B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 For a B2B podcast, this is both a challenge and an opportunity.

-Pro tip: At Content Allies, we recommend publishing twice a month as it offers more opportunities with strategy, timeline and execution.
+Pro tip: At Content Allies, we recommend publishing twice a month as it offers more opportunities with strategy, timeline, and execution.

-P.S: Podcast Strategy Basics: Choosing Your B2B Podcast Publishing Frequency
+For more details, check out our guide about “Podcast Strategy Basics: Choosing Your B2B Podcast Publishing Frequency.”

 B2B Podcast Audience Profile & Listening Behavior